Short Biography | Full Biography

 Outside the Classroom

 As part of a portfolio career, Robert has maintained considerable interest in conducting and composing.
-He is conductor and musical director of the South Liverpool Orchestra at Liverpool Hope University, assistant conductor of the Phoenix Concert Orchestra in Liverpool.
-With Director Jill Hyde, Rob has conducted PCO in successful foreign tours to Italy (Elba, 2008), Spain (Madrid, 2010) and France twice (Nantes, 2013 and 2016).
-He is also associate director of Prescot Parish Church Choir and has been a guest conductor for the Liverpool Mozart Orchestra.
+He is conductor and musical director of the South Liverpool Orchestra and assistant conductor of the Phoenix Concert Orchestra in Liverpool.
+With Director Jill Hyde, Rob has conducted PCO in successful foreign tours to Italy (Elba, 2008), Spain (Madrid, 2010), France twice (Nantes, 2013 and 2016) and Scotland (2018).
+He is also Associate Director of Prescot Parish Church Choir and has been a guest conductor for the Liverpool Mozart Orchestra.
 From 2004 to 2006, he was MD for the Prescot and Whiston Methodist Players’ pantomimes, with combined annual audiences of over 1,000 in 2006.

 From 2007 to 2013, Rob regularly conducted Deyes High music ensembles in weekly rehearsals, concerts and competitive festivals, particularly with the Senior Orchestra, Wind Band, Year 7 Choir and Chamber Choir.
 At St Edward’s College, in his capacity as Head of Orchestral Music, he conducts three orchestras (Senior Orchestra of 50, a timetabled Chamber Orchestra of sixth-formers and a Junior Orchestra of 70).
 He also occasionally conducts the College’s Senior Choir and Consort, Junior Choir, and Flute Choir, as well as overseeing all Music Faculty extra-curricular provision, SEN and Initial Teacher Trainees.
 From 2015 to 2017 Rob very successfully directed the Runnymede St Edwards Orchestra.